HERE'S THE DEAL: I am interested in meeting people in a non-computerized context. I have enough internet-based friends as it is.

-I consider myself polyamorous.
+I am polyamorous.
 Getting a message from me does not mean I'm trying to arrange a threesome or do something behind a partner's back.
-If your opinion of poly relationships is that we're either doomed or purely looking for genital stimulation, I suggest looking elsewhere.

 I believe that the universe is learning from us as much as we are learning from it.
 Evolution is not a privilege, it is a mandate.
 The more we stay rooted against change, the more it upends us.